As Trump picks Florida men for top jobs, new political possibilities open up in the Sunshine State

 “There is a bit of flexibility for a few of these things, but it seems like there’s no practical way of having a replacement House member in less than half a year,” said Michael Morley, an elections law expert and professor at Florida State University’s College of Law.

-The state's most recent special election to fill a U.S. House seat vacancy took 10 weeks between the primary election and the general alone, according to state records.
+According to state records, the state’s most recent special election to fill a U.S. House seat vacancy took 10 weeks between the primary election and the general alone.